 Sophie studied Environmental Science at McGill University in Montreal, then landed a dream job working in the same park where she first camped: the 3,000-square-mile wilderness of Ontario's Algonquin Provincial Park.
 She spent four years there as a park naturalist, leading bat talks, lichen walks, and sharing the experience of howling wolves with groups ranging in size from 8 to 800 (imagine a mile-long line of cars parked along the side of the road, and a line of 800 listeners so quiet you could hear a pin drop!).

 Graduate studies in the University of Vermont Field Naturalist Program eventually lured Sophie away from Algonquin, and she stayed in Vermont to consult on urban forest management, lead naturalist education programs, start a wildlife corridor mapping initiative, and direct a forest school for elementary-age kids, aimed at helping connect people to wild places on a more local, urban scale.
 She also took a deep dive into the world of wildlife tracking, training with experts across North America and traveling to South Africa to trail lions and leopards.
-Sophie recently to Seattle, where she balances her national park guiding work with local nature connection initiatives—plus learning how to track some new western wildlife.
+Sophie recently moved to Seattle, where she balances her national park guiding work with local nature connection initiatives—while also learning how to track some new western wildlife.

 Praise from Nat Hab travelers: